jakobzhao/geog458/weeks/week06/readme.md

 ```
 ### 4.2 Generate the chart

 It is straighfoward to generate a bar chart using c3.js.
+C3.js is a javscript library built on D3.js and purposefully designed for making charts.

 ```js
 // 7.5 generate the chart